reonZ/pf2e-token-hud/README.md

     - just like in the actor's sheet, you can use the `shift` and `ctrl` keys to open/not open the modifiers window and roll blind
     - you can click on a `Character` strike name to see its description
     - `NPC` strikes will instead display their tags below the name which are clickable to see their desription
-    - you can hover over the strike and dmaage buttons to see their formula.
+    - you can hover over the strike and damage buttons to see their formula.

 3. Hero Action